-Top In-demand Business Analyst Career Paths
+Top In-demand Business Analyst Career Paths and Salary

 IT Business Analyst

-The following are the responsibilities of an IT Business Analyst:
+The following are the responsibilities of an IT business analyst:

 - Recognizing market needs and development strategies

-- Getting business insights from information
+- Getting business insights from available information

-- Analyzing the requirements of the company
+- Analyzing company requirements

-- Identifying new business technologies and implementing them
+- Identifying and implementing new business technologies

 - Developing technical innovations to meet business needs